MicrosoftDocs/Dynamics-365-Operations.nl-nl/core/get-started/glossary.md

 ###### <a name="blocking"></a>**blokkeren**

-De actie waarbij een document of product in wachtstand wordt geplaatst.
+De actie waarbij een document of product in de wachtstand wordt geplaatst.

 ###### <a name="budget-control"></a>**budgetbeheer**